“Sprint Power”, “we”, “us” and “our” means Sprint Power Technology Limited and we are committed to respecting your privacy.

 - equal opportunities monitoring information, including information about your ethnic origin, sexual orientation, health and religion or belief

-- other relevant information as applicable required by Sprint Power in order to ensure we fulfil our obligations as an employer.
+- other relevant information as applicable required by Sprint Power in order to ensure we fulfill our obligations as an employer.

 Uses of your personal data

-- Your personal data may be stored and processed by Sprint Power in the following ways and for the following purposes:
+Your personal data may be stored and processed by Sprint Power in the following ways and purposes:

 - administering pay and benefits;